-The project is currently seeking funding to finalise the installation of the pipes.
-Please contact Lars Cuzner for information. +47 41398393, firstname.lastname@example.org
+But there is still a chance to finalise the installation of the pipes.
+Please contact Lars Cuzner for information. +47 41398393, email@example.com

 Our project is a collaboration with Valentin Diaconov (Russia), the National Centre for Contemporary Art (Russia) and Henrik Underbjerg of Stray Dog Productions (Denmark).
 This is an export of the Scandinavian nature and values, transferred and delivered via pipeline from Norway to Russia.
 The milk will arrive at a milk bar and served to visitors at the exhibition FOOLPROOF FEELINGS at Arsenal in Nizhny Novgorod.

 A project about the objectification of national identities through subsidised consumption.
 Subsidised milk bars.
 Milk entered mass consumption as the symbol for the new welfare state, a new kind of homogenised and easily digestible socialism.